marekmurawski/mm_cache/readme.md

 // if the fragment exists in cache it will be echoed
 // if it doesn't exist the inner clause of 'if' statement
 // will be executed
-if (! mmFragment::load('samplefragment') ) {
+// notice the exclamation mark in if statement if (! mmFragment::load('samplefragment') ) {

 // make some output with random number